-- Eighth and Ninth Grade: Students participate in a Wednesday evening class, twice a month.
+- Eighth and Ninth Grade: Students participate in a class twice a month on Wednesday evenings.

 - Confirmation Class: Tenth Graders study weekly on Sundays with the Rabbi, assist in our Religious School, and end the year by leading the congregation in worship and celebration.

-- T.A.G.(Torah, Avodah, Gemillut Chasadim): Eleventh and Twelfth Graders meet once a month with the Rabbi to discuss how Judaism can enrich their current life and future life plans.
+- T.A.G.(Torah, Avodah, Gemillut Chasadim): Eleventh and Twelfth Graders meet once a month over dinner with the Rabbi to discuss how Judaism can enrich their current life and future life plans.

 INFORMAL EDUCATION AND YOUTH PROGRAMS

-- All students will be able to supplement formal studies with our youth programs.
+- All students are automatically enrolled in our Temple youth program and we encourage participation.
 Our programs blend social activities with Jewish values and spirituality, while developing leadership skills.